dlccyes/CollegeNotes/docs/software-development/System Design.md

 ### Consistency Hashing

-Goal: Minimize the cost when adding new servers, we want to as few mapping changed as possible.
+Goal: Minimize the cost when adding new servers.
+To do that we want to have as few mappings changed as possible.

 Key concept: Randomly assign servers to a position in an arbitrary circle, and each of them serve the requests closest to them (in the counterclockwise direction)